Managing agents

 1. Navigate to Manage Jenkins:

-master manage jenkins
+controller manage jenkins

-2. Click on Kubernetes Pod Templates:
+2. Select Kubernetes Pod Templates.

 manage jenkins kubernetes pod templates